Fujian–Taiwan relationship: Japanese rule

-In 1895, the Qing Dynasty was defeated by Japan in the First Sino-Japanese War and was forced to sign the Treaty of Shimonoseki to cede Taiwan.
+In 1895, the Qing dynasty was defeated by Japan in the First Sino-Japanese War and was forced to sign the Treaty of Shimonoseki to cede Taiwan.
 Japan ruled over Taiwan for 50 years until it was defeated in World War II in 1945 and ceased to rule Taiwan.
 During these 50 years, Fujian and Taiwan have not been separated because of government, commerce, performing arts and private affairs.

 Soon after the Japanese started ruling Taiwan, they used it as a base to launch an invasion of Fujian.
 As a crucial part of the Japanese Empire's south invasion strategy, Japan's Governor-General of Taiwan formulated a policy against Fujian, focusing on incorporating Japanese culture by establishing schools, setting up hospitals, constructing shrines and operating newspapers in Taiwan.
 It had a profound impact on the development of modern Fujian society.

 In the early days of Japanese rule in Taiwan, Japanese people did not need a passport to enter the Qing empire via Taiwan.
-However, as Japanese rogues appeared in Fujian and engaged in illegal activities, the Governor-General of Taiwan promulgated the "Foreign Travel Voucher Rule" in January 1897.
+As Japanese rogues appeared in Fujian and engaged in illegal activities, the Governor-General of Taiwan promulgated the "Foreign Travel Voucher Rule" in January 1897.
 At first it was aimed at Japanese people who went to the Qing Empire, but from May 1897, it was extended to Japanese and Taiwanese people who went to China and other countries.

 Around 1896, the then Governor-General of Japan, Kodama Gentarō, sent the then abbot of Lanyang Temple, Yilan to Xiamen to preach.
 Later, the monks of the Higashi Hongan-ji established the "Xiamen Higashi Hongan-ji Preaching Center".
 On August 24, 1900, the center was burned down.
 On the 25th, an army was sent to cross the sea in preparation for occupying Xiamen.
 Western powers reacted strongly.
 England, Germany, the United States and Russia all sent warships into the port of Xiamen.
 The incident was called the "Xiamen incident of 1900".

 In February 1934, Chen Yi was appointed chairman of the Fujian Provincial Government.
 During his tenure, the Fujian Provincial Government visited Taiwan twice in 1934 and 1936.
 When Japan began to rule Taiwan in 1895, Taiwan's economy was not as large as Fujian's.
 But after nearly 40 years of Japanese operation, Taiwan has far surpassed Fujian in terms of economy.
 Therefore, the "Taiwan Expedition Report" recommended that Fujian study Taiwan's economic model.